tomekregulski/quiz-app/README.md

 # Next Steps

--The styling is at a mid-point.
+The styling is at a mid-point.
 I will likely remove Bootstrap and redo everything from scrath to make it all more flexible.
--There is some functionality left over from a previous approach to how score is kept, and how the user progrersses through the quiz.
-This needs to be updated in order to be in line with the current objectives of this app.
+Additionally, I would like to add a database so scores can be tracked over time.
+Finally, and ultiamtely, I hope to add functionality that allows multiple quizzes to be created and edited over time through a form.

 # Installation and Use